aneasystone/github-trending/README.md

 ## C

+* 【2024-02-10】[Xre0uS / MultiDump](https://github.com/Xre0uS/MultiDump) - MultiDump is a post-exploitation tool for dumping and extracting LSASS memory discreetly.
+* 【2024-02-10】[agvxov / cursed_c](https://github.com/agvxov/cursed_c) - An attempt to create the worst C program ever by repeatedly abusing obscure features.
+See c.c for the core code.
+Note that there were no version restraints imposed and extensions are also included.
 * 【2024-02-09】[tsoding / raylib.js](https://github.com/tsoding/raylib.js) - Unofficial Implementation of Subset of Raylib API in JavaScript
 * 【2024-02-09】[npurson / vscode-server-toolchain-workaround](https://github.com/npurson/vscode-server-toolchain-workaround) - Workaround for the raised toolchain requirements of VS Code Server 1.86+
 * 【2024-02-09】[Rakashazi / emu-ex-plus-alpha](https://github.com/Rakashazi/emu-ex-plus-alpha) - Multi-platform computer & game console emulation system including supporting code (EmuFramework) and core engine (Imagine)